Health Studies Clinical and Field Placements

 Major Components of the Placement Requirements System

 Mask fit testing: All mask fit testing will be performed by trained School staff in our Health Studies Lab area.
 This allows us to better manage the scheduling for mask fit testing and provide you with a high level of service.
 Taking into account all of the placements for all of our programs, we have developed a mask fit testing schedule which will ensure that you have the opportunity to have this done prior to your first placement.
 All students who require mask fitting will have an appointment time assigned to them, normally during the semester prior to their first placement.
 Your appointment time will be available through the Clinical Placement Administrative Officer.
 Prior to your mask fit testing appointment, each student must complete a health questionnaire related to mask fit testing (entitled N-95 Respirator Health Questionnaire).
 Students are invited to download, fill-in and bring the completed questionnaire to their appointment.
-Download questionnaire.
+Download the N95 Respirator Health Questionnaire.